A health clinic designed to focus on pelvic floor muscles for females, including expectant women and new moms

 The clinic is led by Lisa Hickman, MD, a physician and reconstructive surgeon who specializes in the care of women with pelvic floor disorders.
 She developed the first Special Interest Group on Childbirth and Pelvic Floor Disorders through the American Urogynecologic Society and currently serves as the organization’s vice chair.
 She has also published several articles and lectured at numerous local and national meetings about pelvic floor disorders, and was recipient of the Women’s Health Service and Leadership Award from the Cleveland Society of Obstetricians & Gynecologists in 2020.

-More about childbirth pelvic floor disorders
+More about childbirth pelvic floor dysfunction

 What is pelvic floor physical therapy?